 Past and Present

-RS Mines was incorporated in 2007 in Sri Lanka, co-founded and operated by two British Engineers who are also Father and Son, Ranjith and Sheriozha Anthony Wijekoon, respectively, lead RS Mines to become an industry leader in crystalline vein graphite mining & graphitic value added products.
+RS Mines, incorporated in 2007 in Sri Lanka, co-founded and operated by two British Engineers who are also Father and Son, Ranjith and Sheriozha Anthony Wijekoon, respectively, lead RS Mines to become an industry leader in crystalline vein graphite mining & graphitic value added products.
 RS Mines is primarily concerned with the mining of high purity crystalline vein graphite and the production of graphite - graphene related value added products.

 During 2007 to 2011, RS Mines explored Sri Lanka, discovering numerous mineral deposits, as a result of the four year exploration period, RS Mines secured the property known as The Queen's Mine.